Home Vancouver Events Calendar Festivals and Events in Vancouver Vancouver International Boat Show

 At the event there are fishing boats, pleasure yachts, jet skis, kayaks and other sorts of vessels on display.
 There are also all kinds of motors and marine equipment.

-Much of the event is indoors at BC Place Stadium at 777 Pacific Boulevard, which is great if it’s a typical rainy winter day.
+Much of the event is indoors at the Vancouver Convention Centre at 1055 Canada Place, which is great if it’s a typical rainy winter day.
 The event also takes place outdoors by the Granville Island Maritime Market and Marina at 1676 Duranleau Street.
 Free shuttle buses and water ferries run continuously between the two venues.

 Boat Show Hours and Admission

-This year’s Vancouver International Boat Show ran from Wednesday, January 29th, until Sunday, February 2nd.
-Hours of operation were from 10:00 am to 8:00 pm from Wednesday to Saturday, and from 10:00 am to 3:00 pm on the Sunday.
+This year’s Vancouver International Boat Show runs from Wednesday, January 14th, until Sunday, January 18th.
+At the Convention Centre, the hours of operation are from 12:00 pm to 8:00 pm on Wednesday, from 10:00 am to 8:00 pm on Thursday to Saturday, and from 10:00 am to 5:00 pm on Sunday.

-Note: The Granville Island Floating Show was only open until 5:30 pm from Wednesday to Saturday and until 5:00 pm on the Sunday.
+Note: The Granville Island Floating Show is only open until 5:00 pm everyday.

 Admission to the event typically includes all show activities including educational seminars and live entertainment.
-Admission also includes access to both the outdoor floating show at the marina at Granville Island and the indoor show at BC Place Stadium.
+Admission also includes access to both the outdoor floating show at the marina at Granville Island and the indoor show at the Vancouver Convention Centre.

 Regular Admission Prices

-Tickets for this year’s boat show were available online.
-There are usually different types of passes to choose from, each of which are valid for between one, two and all five days.
+Tickets for this year’s boat show are available online.
+There are different types of passes to choose from, each of which are valid for between one, two and all five days.

-Online ticket prices in January 2025 were as follows:
+Online ticket prices in January 2026 are as follows:

 Discounted Ticket Offers